zackhanni/soundslikesoma/_services/05-lessons.md

 >>1hr/$50, 2hrs/$90
 >
->From beginner to expert levels, we take you through audio production, song arrangrment, melody creation, and more.
+>From beginner to expert levels, we take you through audio production, song arrangement, melody creation, and more.

 - - -